agrawal-d/cph/README.md

 Quickly compile, run and judge competitive programming problems.
 Download and testcases for a given problem automatically and/or add custom testcases.

-**Supports tonnes of websites including AtCoder, Codeforces, Codechef, UVa Online Judge and more!**
+**Supports tons of websites including AtCoder, Codeforces, Codechef, UVa Online Judge and more!**

 **Whats new :** This new version adds lots of new features like Competitive Companion support, ability to run a single testcase, better stability, a welcome guide and lots more!